-49. (1) The revocation of a licence in accordance with this Part shall not in any way prejudice or prevent the former licensee from recovering (and if necessary by action) any debt or charge due to it from any person in respect of telecommunications services provided to the person before the revocation of the licence.
+49. (1) The revocation of a licence in accordance with this Part does not affect the right of the former licensee to recover (if necessary by action) any debt or charge due to that licensee from any person in respect of telecommunications services provided to the person before the revocation of the licence.

-(2) A former licensee under a Utility licence shall not, on revocation of its licence in accordance with this Part, be entitled to remove from any premises belonging to it any of its property to which the licence relates but shall be entitled in accordance with Part VIII to be paid compensation in respect of such property.
+(2) A former licensee under a Utility licence is not, on revocation of the licence in accordance with this Part, entitled to remove from any premises belonging to the licensee any of the licensee's property to which the licence relates, but is entitled in accordance with Part VIII to be paid compensation in respect of such property.